Welcome — I’m Sarah, a qualified and experienced Counsellor and Clinical Supervisor.

 First, there are many reasons why someone seeks counselling.
 Perhaps you are:

-• Stressed, anxious or depressed
+• Stressed, anxious, feeling sad or depressed

 • Experiencing a loss, bereavement or trauma